opensourceoptions/opensourceoptions.github.io/_python/numpy_005_methods-to-create-arrays.md

 {% endhighlight %}

 ## `numpy.arange()`
 `numpy.arange()` is a very useful function to fill an array with a sequence of numbers.
 This function requires 1-4 arguments.
 A brief explanation of the arguments will be given here, with the details illustrated in code examples below.
 The first argument is required and specifies a starting value, or a number of values.
 The second specifies a stopping value.
-The thrid specifies a step values.
-The fourth is the same `dtype` argument we've used before which specifies the data type of the array.
+The thrid specifies a step value.
+The fourth is the same `dtype` argument we've used before, which specifies the data type of the array.

 If only the `start` argument is specified, an array ranging from zero to `start` will be returned.
 Let's give this a try with a start value of 2.